biancasehn/biancasehn/README.md

 ### Hi there 👋

+in case you wanna know a little bit about me:

 :house: brazilian <br/>
 :round_pushpin: currently living in Hungary <br/>
 :books: currently studying <strong>Web Development</strong> at Awari School :blue_heart: <br/>